LambdaSchool/Android_Xkcd_Persistance/README.md

 #### Challenge

-Improve the get random comic feature, by only retrieving unseen comics until they have all been viewed.
+Improve the get random comic feature, by only retrieving unseen comics until they have all been favorite.

 Add a list of history to the favorites page